Interplay between many-body correlations, strain and lattice relaxation in twisted bilayer graphene

 \subsection{Acknowledgements}

-: G.R., L.C., and T.W. acknowledge support from the Cluster of Excellence ‘CUI: Advanced Imaging of Matter' – EXC 2056 (Project No. 390715994), and SPP 2244 (WE 5342/5-1 project No. 422707584).
+We thank Oskar Vafek, Erez Berg and Shahal Ilani for useful discussions.
+L.C., G.R., and T.W. acknowledge support from the Cluster of Excellence ‘CUI: Advanced Imaging of Matter' – EXC 2056 (Project No. 390715994), and SPP 2244 (WE 5342/5-1 project No. 422707584).
 L.C. gratefully acknowledges the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR project b158cb.
 G.R., L.C., R.V., G.S., and T.W. acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through QUAST FOR 5249 (Project No. 449872909, projects P4 and P5).
+G.S. acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy–EXC2147 ``ct.qmat'' (project‐id 390858490).
 R.V. thanks the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the TRR 288 - 422213477 and project Nr.
 VA 117/23-1 — 509751747.
 B.A.B. and H. H. were supported by the Gordon and Betty Moore Foundation through Grant No. GBMF8685 towards the Princeton theory program, the Gordon and Betty Moore Foundation’s EPiQS Initiative (Grant No. GBMF11070), the Office of Naval Research (ONR Grant No. N00014-20-1-2303), the Global Collaborative Network Grant at Princeton University, the Simons Investigator Grant No. 404513, the NSF-MERSEC (Grant No. MERSEC DMR 2011750), Simons Collaboration on New Frontiers in Superconductivity (SFI-MPS- NFS-00006741-01), the Schmidt Foundation at Princeton University and the Princeton Catalyst Initiative.
 H. H. and D. C. also acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 101020833).